openedx/docs.openedx.org/source/developers/references/developer_guide/testing/browsers.rst

 frontend package.
 See this site for information about what browsers the latest version of the Open edX platform supports.

-Older versions of the Open edX software are not guarenteed to work on the latest versions of Chrome, Firefox, or other browsers.
+Older versions of the Open edX software are not guaranteed to work on the latest versions of Chrome, Firefox, or other browsers.